KSid/windows-vagrant-ansible/README.md

 [Vagrant][2] cannot be used with this platform.
 The provision.sh script takes advantage of Vagrant's [shell provisioning][3] facilities to allow the use of Ansible from within a VM regardless of the host platform.

+N.B.
+The script has only been tested on Debian Wheezy and will not work on an OS without the apt package manager.

 Usage
 -----